ASSAULT DEFENSE ATTORNEY IN BROOKLYN

 You don’t want an assault conviction following you for the rest of your life.
 Can you really afford that?
-You need a criminal defense attorney on your side, one who is experienced, knowledgeable, and cares about your future.
-You need Igor Litvak of The Litvak Law Firm.
+You need an assault and battery defense lawyer on your side, one who is experienced, knowledgeable, and cares about your future.
+You need assault injury attorney Igor Litvak of The Litvak Law Firm.

 EXPERIENCE AND SKILL IN REPRESENTING CLIENTS CHARGED WITH ASSAULT OFFENSES

 Mr. Litvak has a proven and impressive track record of defending clients who have been charged with assault.
 It is this experience, coupled with his genuine concern for his clients, that makes him a formidable opponent in the courtroom.
 Some of his more notable assault cases include:

 The People of the State of New York v Pidoto – Brooklyn, New York – Lead Counsel

 Violent felony assault, menacing and harassment case involving a weapon, eventually all of the charges were dismissed by the Court.

 The People of the State of New York v Mullo – Queens, New York – Lead Counsel